 The script for the original 1978 Halloween was written in 10 days, which, yeah, actually seems like plenty of time, come to think of it.
 It’s a pretty terse movie: silent killer menaces teens, travels with unsettling quickness but only when off camera, murders many, can’t be stopped.
 How many pages do you need?

 But that simplicity is a virtue; Halloween’s premise is simple but contains everything necessary.
 It takes the tension and psychological terror of a Hitchcock movie, strips out everything but the bare plot, and renders the audience complicit and uncomfortable by forcing the perspective of the monster, the infamous Michael Myers, on them.
-It’s so powerful a filmic gut-punch that it ushered in a new Golden Age of slasher films and permanently influenced the direction of a whole genre of movies for decades to come.
+It’s so powerful a filmic gut-punch that it ushered in a new Golden Age of slasher film and permanently influenced the direction of a whole genre of movies for decades to come.